 As our loved ones get older, their organs become slower and smaller.
-We must be mindful of their kidneys that shrink with time, and the filtration becomes less effective.
+We must be mindful that their kidneys shrink with time, and the filtration becomes less effective.
 Furthermore, their liver’s blood flow is decreased, and with increased age, it takes the liver longer to break down some medications.
-To avoid these challenges, start any medication with the lowest dosage possible.
-Consult your physician before starting any medication.
+To avoid these challenges, start any medicines with the lowest dosage possible.
+Consult your physician before beginning any medication.

 Signs indicating a chronic backache

 Seniors suffering from back problems usually complain of stiffness and low backache, which is severe during the morning hours.
-Sleeping becomes difficult, and gradually it interferes with our senior’s ability to carry out their daily activities.
-The following is a list of some of the common symptoms of a backache:
+Sleeping becomes difficult, gradually interfering with our senior’s ability to carry out their daily activities.
+The following is a list of some of the common symptoms of backache:

 A backache that is either constant or intermittent and gets aggravated by extended activity